hoffa/kitten/README.md

 24.129.235.48
 ```

-* By default only private IP addresses are printed.
+* By default only private IP addresses are returned.
 Use `--public` if you prefer public IPs.
 * You can change region using `--region`.

 ### Run command on servers